ElPsyKongroo1/Kargono/README.md

 # About Project

 This project is currently a simple 2D and 3D renderer.
 The end goal of the project is game engine!
+Currently there is an editor for creating projects.
+There is also a runtime project to simulate final product.

 # Quickstart